tinygo-org/tinygo-site/content/docs/reference/microcontrollers/featured/circuitplay-bluefruit.md

 ---
 title: "Adafruit Circuit Playground Bluefruit"
-weight: 3
+weight: 2
 ---

-The [Adafruit Circuit Playground Bluefruit](https://www.adafruit.com/product/4333) is small ARM development board based on the Nordic Semiconductor [nrf52840](https://www.nordicsemi.com/eng/Products/nRF52840) processor.
+The [Adafruit Circuit Playground Bluefruit](https://www.adafruit.com/product/4333) is small ARM development board based on the Nordic Semiconductor [nrf52840](https://www.nordicsemi.com/eng/Products/nRF52840) Cortex-M4 processor with 256KB of SRAM and 2MB of onboard flash storage.
 It has several built-in devices such as WS2812 "NeoPixel" LEDs, buttons, an accelerometer, and some other sensors.
+Thanks to using the `nrf52840` processor it offers onboard Bluetooth support.

 ## Interfaces